kainos-birmingham-academy-2026/team3-frontend/README.md

 - Backend API: `http://localhost:4000`

 Dependencies are installed at image build time for both services, so container startup does not run `npm install`.
+Docker Compose mounts source/config files only in development and does not mount host `node_modules`, which prevents cross-platform native dependency mismatches.

 Stop and remove containers: